HBLiB/JuniperMplsStats/README.md

 # JuniperMplsStats
-Junos MPLS LSP for MVPN sorting and sending to influxdb with udp
+Junos MPLS LSP sorting and sending to influxdb with udp

 Quick insight in MVPN LSPs for JUNOS(18.+) and sending them to a "local" influxdb server to visualise with Grafana for example.